18F/join.tts.gsa.gov/pages/positions/cloud-adoption-specialist.md

 The Minimum Qualification process is a bureaucratic requirement that we are stuck with.
 It's best to think about it as the most intense and rigorous resume review you've ever heard of.
 To get through this process you need make sure your resume directly reflects the qualifications listed below.
 We also have more guidance on creating a federal style resume on [Join TTS Hiring Process]({{site.baseurl}}/hiring-process/)

 ### Specialized Experience
+To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
+Specialized experience is:

+1. Experience leading a team to deliver digital products or services.
+This experience must include **ALL** of the following:
+- Managing change across the organization
+- Using agile methodologies
+- Reducing technical debt

+2. Experience providing technical expertise on projects or initiatives to deliver digital products or services.
+This experience must include **TWO OR MORE** of the following:
+- Conducting technology evaluations
+- Making architectural decisions
+- Implementing new features
+- Delivering tools or products with high uptime or availability requirements (i.e. SLAs of 99.95%+)
+- Providing technical support for clients integrating with cloud platforms

+3. Experience deploying, operating, maintaining, or running cloud infrastructure or platforms.
+This experience must include **TWO OR MORE** of the following:
+- Creating applications or services using a cloud computing platform
+- Creating applications or services using cloud computing infrastructure
+- Maintaining systems that use continuous integration or continuous deployment tools
+- Maintaining systems that use infrastructure automation tooling
+- Maintaining systems that use infrastructure monitoring tooling

 {% else %}